This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 Prerendering pages (or even prefetching) can help improve the performance of view transition, and closely resemble a single page app experience.
 We have a full guide on Speculation Rules, but here's a quick overview:

-Speculation Rules works with cross-document view transitions rather than same-document view transitions.
+Speculation Rules work best with cross-document view transitions rather than same-document view transitions.

 This is because same-document view transitions typically use the fetch()

-API to load the new page/page fragment.
-However the fetch()
+API to load new pages or fragments, and the fetch()

-If you are using same-document view transitions, you can effectively use your own makeshift speculation rules, for example, by eagerly downloading the next page through JavaScript and storing it in a variable.
+If you're using same-document view transitions, you can create your own version of speculation rules.
+For example, you can eagerly download the next page using JavaScript and store it in a variable for quick access.

 Using both view transitions and speculation rules can work as follows: